 Isabella S. Fiske

 Isabella Fiske is a woman that wears many different hats depending on the time of day.
-A mother of two teenage boys, Isabella finds a balance between her family, career and volunteer work.
+A mother of two boys, Isabella finds a balance between her family, career and volunteer work.

 Raised in the jewelry industry, Isabella Fiske’s family owned and operated Lieberfarb, Inc., a wedding and engagement ring manufacturer.
 After graduating college Isabella joined the business in the mid 1990’s, as Vice President of Marketing and Design.
 With Isabella’s assistance Lieberfarb was transformed from a simple wedding ring company into a nationally branded, full service bridal company.
 In 2002, she along with her sister, were honored with the Women’s Jewelry Association “Manufacturer of the Year” Award.